The wrong choice of words, ethical pitfalls, essential information leaks – all come down to political PR.

 PR helps gain vital exposure and creates a positive image

 Politicians work on their image.
 How the public perceives them can affect the outcome of future elections.
 That’s why they make sure to always show off their best side and remain in the public eye.

 Organizing conferences, political debates, and other relevant events is the responsibility of a PR team hired by political organizations.
 They look for opportunities and events that a politician can attend to increase their awareness.

 Getting the necessary (positive) exposure can be challenging.
 If you’re a political candidate, you need, for example, someone to write speeches for your campaigns.
 It will also be crucial to have a good rapport with the media and a skilled spokesperson in order to get your message out so that all listeners correctly understand it.

 The purpose of PR in politics goes beyond representing a politician individually, and sometimes for the sake of votes and a party, politicians have to tarnish their positive image in other groups.
 It’s not easy being a PR manager – one needs to remain strong, steady, and cautious.
 If they don’t, the party or individual may gain undesirable publicity.

 PR helps ease a political crisis

-Since politicians are constantly in the spotlight, they are more prone to slip-ups and unexpected crises.
-In addition to this elevated risk, they are in a constant battle with the opposing party, who are always working to dig up some dirt.
+Since politicians are constantly in the spotlight and more prone to slip-ups and unexpected crises.
+In addition to this elevated risk, they are constantly battling with the opposing party, who are always working to dig up some dirt.
 Politicians have to constantly keep a finger on the pulse and put out every fire before they do any damage.